Traditional Ghanaian Festivals

 The festival is also an occasion to resolve disputes and for the King to advise his subjects to do what is right and to live in harmony.

 Afenorto means “Period of Rest at Home.”
 The Chiefs and people of Mepe celebrate the Afenorto festival in August to renew the sense of oneness of the people.

 The festival provides a unique opportunity for reunions, particularly bonding with extended family far and near as well as the ancestors.

 The Anlo Ewes are an ethnic group in the Volta Region.
 When they first migrated from Southern Sudan, they settled in Notsie in Togo under a tyrannical ruler called Ago Koli.
-Fed up with living in fear under Ago Koli, the Anlo Ewe escaped from Notsie by walking backwards.
+Fed up with living in fear under Ago Koli, the Anlo Ewe escaped from Notsie by walking backward.
 They did so in order to confuse their would-be captors, as their footprints would point towards, and not away from, Notsie.
 In order to commemorate the bravery of their ancestors, the Anlo Ewes celebrate Hogbetsotso, the Festival of the Exodus.
-An essential aspect of the festival is a durbar during which the chiefs dress in colouful regalia and sit in state to receive homage from their subjects.
-The main durbar always take place on the first Saturday of November in Anloga, in the Volta Region.
+An essential aspect of the festival is a durbar during which the chiefs dress in colorful regalia and sit in state to receive homage from their subjects.
+The main durbar always takes place on the first Saturday of November in Anloga, in the Volta Region.